wojciech-kulik/xcodebuild.nvim/README.md

 ## ⏳ Things To Do

 - [ ] Add Neovim documentation
 - [ ] Error handling - there are a lot of things that can go wrong with `xcodebuild` commands.
-Currently, only errors from build and test actions are handled properly.
+Probably the plugin should check some common issues and present user friendly errors.
 - [ ] Show build progress based on the last build time.
-- [ ] List of tests to browse and run.
+- [ ] List tests to browse and run.
 Something like a tree with tests?
-- [ ] Presentation of currently selected device/config?